-Save Money and Have a Coffee is just a name I took from my cash pan pictured in the photo.
-I wanted this post to be about overcoming bad spending habits and I thought it was fitting.
-On the flip side is actually a list of things which you can save towards such as travel, home, fun, shopping, dreams and wedding.
-So credit and special thanks goes to the relevant parties.
+Save Money and Have a Coffee is the slogan on my cash pan pictured in the photo below.
+I wanted this post to be about saving money even when you’re a low income earner and also about overcoming bad spending habits.
+So I thought this savings pan was fitting since on the flip side actually has a list of goals which you can save towards such as travel, home, fun, shopping, dreams and wedding.

 Budgeting is such an important factor which a lot of people take for granted.
 A personal budget is necessary to help keep track and manage income, expenses and savings.
 Having a budget will ensure that you have enough money for the important things and will help keep you out of debt.